The Vietnam War: 1945-1975

-Part of the History Center’s America 101 initiative, The Vietnam War exhibition looks closely at the Cold War, the draft, the growth of the anti-war movement, the role of the president, and the loss of political consensus.
+Part of the History Center’s America 101 initiative, The Vietnam War: 1945-1975 exhibit also looks closely at the important civics lessons brought to light during the Vietnam War, including the draft, the growth of the anti-war movement, the role of the president, and the loss of political consensus.

 Special Admission Rates for Veterans and Active Military

 The History Center will offer special free admission days and discounts for veterans and active duty military throughout The Vietnam War: 1945-1975 exhibition run.